This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Among the debris, these groups found a rare metal called Neutronium that could be used in time traveling.
 Using Neutronium the survivors will have to warn their ancestors about the meteorite.
 The players, representing an ideological path each, are competing for resources where only one of them can win.
 To win you need to score points in a few ways, like building your base facilities, gathering the supplies needed to evacuate when the meteorite hits, increasing your morale, and time traveling.
 The player who has the most victory points at the end of the game wins.

 Not every time-travel board game is worth your time.
-The games that have an interesting storyline, visually appealing characters, good quality game components, and are worth every dollar you paid for, are the ones you should always go for.
+The best games have an interesting storyline, visually appealing characters, good quality game components, and are worth every dollar you paid for, those are the ones you should always go for.
 So, from the time travel board games listed above, which one is going to be your favorite?
 You will have to play all of them to find out!